nish18071985/ticketService/README.md

 | Seat Hold ID  | Customer Email | Seats |
 | ------------- | ------------- | ----------- |

+Initially all the seats will be in `OPEN` status.

+Once a request is being made for holding the seats, the seat status will be upgraded to `HOLD` along with placing a timeout on them.
+A new entry will be placed in the seat hold table referencing to the hold seats with the customer email and a random generated Id.

+When a request is placed to reserve the seats a check is made if those seats where in `HOLD` or not.
+Based on that seats are moved to `RESERVED` status and a random generated string is . returned as reservation code.

 ## Building the application